extent-framework/extentreports-java/Readme.md

 ### What's new

+#### Custom logs
-* You can now create your own custom logs, tables with custom headers, pass your POJOs directly to be converted into a `<table>` etc. You can also specify any CSS classes to be applied on the table, like in the below example with "table-sm" (a bootstrap table class).
+You can now create your own custom logs, tables with custom headers, pass your POJOs directly to be converted into a `<table>` etc. You can also specify any CSS classes to be applied on the table, like in the below example with "table-sm" (a bootstrap table class).